 Our mandate was to create urban microstores, stores that were 17 to 20 thousand, even smaller than that.
 When we looked at digital signage, shelf signage, and we looked at the electronic ink – sign elements – and we costed it out.
 The client was very interested in having digital signage because it allowed them to change their pricing by zone, and then move very quickly at a competitive response.
 It was going to cost $300,000 for that in one store, so, imagine the multiple.
 The challenge still remains today and it is a huge nut financially for retailers to embrace digital.
 Those platforms today would be $100,000.

-I think it’s more of a mindset by retailers.
+I think it’s more of a mindset among retailers.
 To say that flyers are their most effective marketing vehicle when, really, it is their stores that are the most effective marketing vehicle.
-Effectively communicating to the consumer at the shelf level is going to drive more revenue and more sales for them than advertising, radio, promotions and billboards.
+Effectively communicating with the consumer at the shelf level is going to drive more revenue and sales for them than advertising, radio, promotions, stickers for businesses, and billboards.
 It’s just a mindset.

 I think what digital has done is force organizations to rethink their business model.
 The business model before was “build it and they will come.”
 What digital is providing is a platform for people to re-evaluate their business model.
 So, you look at Loblaws, a market leader in the supermarket category in Canada.
 They’re smart.
 They’re digital.
 They spent their money on a loyalty program that rewards behaviour.
 Not just purchase, but behaviour – that is very smart.
 They’re now exploring order on your phone and pickup at a drive through.
 They’re exploring eliminating these anxiety points.
 I think most organizations now are being challenged through digital to re-evaluate their business model.
 If you’re not re-evaluating your business based on digital and you’re a retailer or a packaged goods company or a corporation, the odds are you’re not going to be around long-term.